Source: safalta.comThese charges are of two kinds; Positive charge and Negative charge, commonly known as Protons and Electrons.

 - Neutrons have zero charge

 When two currents come in contact at a place, in the case of an electric current, the resultant current of these will come out to be an algebraic sum.
 It will not be a vector sum.
 It holds magnitude and direction.
+Nevertheless, it still remains a scalar quantity.

 The definition of a Coloumb is represented mathematically as